wentallout/gaming/README.md

 - Wolfenstein II: The New Colossus
 - Deathloop
-- God of War, God of War Ragnarok
+- God of War: Ragnarok
 - The Witcher 3: Wild Hunt
 - Cyberpunk 2077
 - Superliminal